Nexmo/station/_tutorials/private-sms-communication.md

 ## Create a chat

 To use the application, you make a `POST` request to the `/chat` route, passing in the real phone numbers of two users.
+(You can see a sample request in [start the chat](#start-the-chat)).

 The route handler for `/chat` is shown below: